ananduremanan/svelte-component-library/README.md

 # GBS Svelte Blocks(Beta)

 Svelte Version of GBS Building Block.
-Version (0.0.12)(unstable).
+Version (0.0.16)(unstable).

 ### Whats New

-- Added Multi Select Component.
-- Style Update in Select Component for better UX.
+- Updated Grid With Following Feature and bug fix
+	- Feature: Navigation option for last and first page in single click
+	- Bug Fix: Datasource not updating when Asynchronous data fetch happens fixed

 ### Installation